-For my March contribution, I have this gorgeous scarf that is made with the new Furls Wander yarn.
-Next week I will share the free pattern for the matching hat as well!
-Scroll down to check out the FREE crochet pattern for the Tidal Ridge Scarf.
+For my June contribution, I have this gorgeous cowl that I made with Knit Picks Chroma Worsted yarn.
+It has a beautiful texture that reminds me of little berries.
+Next week I will share the free pattern for the matching hat!
+Scroll down to check out the FREE crochet pattern for the Strawberry Patch Cowl.

 And for 24 hours only, get a FREE PDF version of this pattern from my Ravelry shop!
 I hope you enjoy it!
 Happy Crocheting!

 Join us for the June 2021 Scarf patterns!

 Rhondda and I are so excited to continue hosting the Scarf of the Month CAL in 2021.
 We will each have a new free scarf/cowl pattern on our blogs each month, for 12 months!
 Plus, we will have 12 amazing designers that will be joining us this year.
 If you want to know more about the Scarf of the Month CAL, including the schedule, please visit this intro post.

 We will also be continuing to offer a free PDF version of our patterns for 24 hours!
 Make sure to stop by each blog and look for the coupon code or sale link.

 We have also added a supply list!
 To see the supplies needed for our scarf and hat patterns, click here.